When is the Cheapest Time to Fly to Larnaca?

 Don't Forget Before you Fly

 Before travelling to Larnaca, it is always a good idea to have some of the local currency in hand.
 The currency in Cyprus is the eEuro.
 There are ATMs, banks and currency exchange services available in Larnaca International Airport.
 These are found on the departure level, within and near the check-in area, and arrival level after customs.
-British passport travellers should have a passport that is valid for the proposed duration of stay.
-No visa is required for a visit of up to three months.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.